jonbrantingham/github-repo-downloader/README.md

 - Recursively traverses all directories
 - Skips binary files like images, PDFs, executables, etc.
 - Combines all downloaded files into a single text file with clear separators
+- Auto-detects the repository's default branch
+- Robust error handling to continue processing even if some files fail

 ## Installation